sl0/conv/README.txt

         iptables-restore as well as to iptables-restore -c

-        Tests ave been written using unittests, see conv_tests.py test coverage 92%,
+        Tests ave been written using unittests, see conv_tests.py test coverage 88%,
-        not tested: main and optparse, but OK
+        not tested: main and optparse, but they seem to be OK ;-)

 # ################################################################### #
 # EoF